-On June 27, 2022, we entered into a securities purchase agreement with an accredited investor, pursuant to which we agreed to issue and sell an aggregate of \$8,000 shares of our Class A common stock, pre-funded warrants to purchase up to 495,000 shares of our Class A common stock (the "June 2022 Pre-Funded Warrants") and warrants to purchase up to 1,080,000 shares of our Class A common stock (the "June 2022 Standard Warrants" and, together with the June 2022 Pre-Funded Warrants, the "June 2022 Warrants"), in a registered direct offering (the "June 2022 Offering").
+On June 27, 2022, we entered into a securities purchase agreement with an accredited investor, pursuant to which we agreed to issue and sell an aggregate of \$5,000 shares of our Class A common stock, pre-funded warrants to purchase up to 495,000 shares of our Class A common stock (the "June 2022 Pre-Funded Warrants") and warrants to purchase up to 1,080,000 shares of our Class A common stock (the "June 2022 Standard Warrants") and warrants to purchase up to 1,080,000 shares of our Class A common stock (the "June 2022 Standard Warrants") and together with the June 2022 Pre-Funded Warrants, the "June 2022 Warrants"), in a registered direct offering (the "June 2022 Offering").
 The June 2022 Offering generated gross proceeds of approximately \$5.4 million and net proceeds to the Company of approximately \$5.0 million.
 All June 2022 Pre-Funded Warrants were exercised in July 2022, for de minimis net proceeds.

-On August 9, 2022, we entered into an asset-based loan agreement dated as of August 8, 2022 (the "Loan Agreement"), which made available to the Company a term loan of up to \$15.0 million.
+On August 9, 2022, we entered into an asset-based loan agreement dated as of August 8, 2022 (the "Loan Agreement"), which made available to the Company a term loan of up to \$5.0 million.
 On February 9, 2023, we entered into Amendment No. 2 to the Loan Agreement, in which we agreed to, among other things, voluntarily prepay approximately \$6.6 million (inclusive of early termination fees and expenses) under the terms provided for under the Loan Agreement and the lenders under the Loan Agreement agreed to release \$5.7 million in funds held in a blocked account pursuant to the terms of the Loan Agreement.

-On October 27, 2022, we entered into securities purchase agreements with certain investors, pursuant to which we agreed to issue and sell an aggregate of,955,555 shares of our Class A common stock, 1,377,780 October 2022 Pre-Funded Warrants and 16,666,670 October 2022 Standard Warrants.
+On October 27, 2022, we entered into securities purchase agreements with certain investors, pursuant to which we agreed to issue and sell an aggregate of 0,955,555 shares of our Class A common stock, 1,377,780 October 2022 Pre-Funded Warrants and 16,666,670 October 2022 Standard Warrants.
 The October 2022 Units were offered pursuant to a Registration Statement on Form S-1.
 The October 2022 Offering generated gross proceeds of approximately \$7.5 million and net proceeds to the Company of approximately \$6.8 million.